Zooloo2014/node-s3-upload-api/README.md

 - SECRET_ACCESS_KEY=`<AWS secret>`

+2. Start the service

+- To rebuild the Docker image and run: `docker-compose -f docker-local.yml up --build`
-To run: `docker-compose -f docker-local.yml up`
+- To run without rebuilding: `docker-compose -f docker-local.yml up`

+## Using the API

 Access the API: